skupperproject/skupper-website/input/start/index.md

 clusters, here are a few more things to try:

  - [Go into more detail with the Hello World example](https://github.com/skupperproject/skupper-example-hello-world)
- - Learn how to remove the Skupper from your namespaces
+ - Learn how to remove Skupper from your namespaces